 Measurement and Payment

+All costs associated with the work of this Section shall be included in the price for Item No. A1.08 in the Bid Form.

-Payment for the Consultant’s Field Office under Item No. [ ] shall be made as follows:
+Payment for the Consultant’s Field Office under Item No. A1.08 shall be made as follows:

 50% upon the supply and installation of the Field Office (must be functional/operational)